-Oracle Key Vault is a software appliance that is delivered as an ISO image.
-Key Vault should be installed onto its own dedicated physical server.
+Oracle Key Vault is packaged as a software appliance and delivered as an ISO package, which must be installed onto its own dedicated server.

-The software appliance consists of a pre-configured operating system, an Oracle database, and the Oracle Key Vault application.
+This software appliance consists of a preconfigured operating system, an Oracle database, and the Oracle Key Vault application.

 Deployment on virtual machines is not recommended for production systems.
-However, virtual machines are useful for testing and proof of concept purposes.
+However, you can use virtual machines for testing and proof of concept.

-The minimum hardware requirements for deploying the Oracle Key Vault software appliance are:
+The hardware requirements for deploying the software appliance are:

-CPU: Minimum: x86–64 2 cores, Recommended: 8–16 cores with cryptographic acceleration support (Intel AESNI)
+CPU: Minimum: 2 x86 cores, Recommended: 2+ cores with cryptographic acceleration support (Intel Westmere or later)

 Network interface: One network interface

-Table 3-1 lists the required network ports for Oracle Key Vault:
+Table 3-1 describes the ports that Oracle Key Vault requires.

 Used by Oracle Key Vault administrators and support personnel to remotely administer Oracle Key Vault.

-Used by web clients such as browsers and RESTful Services to communicate with Oracle Key Vault.
+Used by web clients such as browsers to communicate with Oracle Key Vault.